Durlov1603025/Project-CSE-3200/README.md

 After making the connection between the other bluetooth module and Arduino, I wrote some codes that are included in "other_BluetoothModlue.ino"

+Here the Goggle Drive link: https://drive.google.com/drive/u/0/folders/1NAJoiFFjmJARCj9svkKSc49foMcmKuKS  which contains some photos & videos to clarify the working of this solution